antonsaga/azure-defender-sentinel-lab/day-5-analytics-rules/README.md

   - `DeviceProcessEvents`
 - No results returned, as expected
 - Endpoints and attack simulation not yet configured
-- Confirms detection pipeline readiness rather than detection failure
+- This confirms the detection pipeline is correctly configured, even though no telemetry is present yet.

 **Evidence**